 Brief History

 These islands are an archipelego of some 184 islands scattered between to the east of India and and west of Burma.
-The islands were actually claimed by Denmark and Austria in the eighteenth century as Europeans scrambled for influence amongst the rich sea routes around India and the Spice Islands.
-The British made their first presence during the Napoleonic Wars with the establishment of Port Cornwallis.
-However, with the end of the war, the British abandoned the colony.
+The islands were initially claimed by Denmark and Austria in the Eighteenth Century as Europeans scrambled for influence amongst the rich sea routes around India and the Spice Islands.
+The islands possessed some superb harbours but were very dangerous for shipping as they lay between the SW and NE monsoon rain systems.
+This meant that there were frequent wrecks occurred on the island reefs and beaches and survivors were often met with harsh inhabitants who despatched them mercilessly.
+It was with the idea of making these islands safe for ship-wrecked sailors that Lieutenant Blair of the Indian Navy was first deputed in 1789 to found a colony on an island near the mouth of a magnificent harbour, later to become Port Blair.
+The settlers, however, met with such hostility from the aborigines that they soon moved to an equally fine harbour in the north, later to be named Port Cornwallis.
+It was in the harbour of Port Cornwallis that the British fleet anchored for some time during the war with Burma.
+However, with the end of Napoleonic War, the British abandoned the colony.
 Although the Danes had not completely given up on their claims and tried to reannex them in 1845.
-However, this was short lived and the rights were soon signed over to the British.
+However, this was short lived and the rights were soon signed back over to the British.

 The Andamans found their true purpose with the Indian Mutiny.
-Suddenly, a group of isolated islands off the main coast of India would provide a natural holding area for any mutineers that were captured.
-Two months later, the British took possession of three islands in and around Port Blair and Captain H. Man, Executive Engineer, hoisted the Union Jack flag.
-In March, J.P.
-Walker, an experienced jail superintendent, arrived in Port Blair with four European officials, an Indian overseer, 2 doctors, 50 naval guards and 773 inmates.
+Suddenly, a group of isolated islands off the main coast of India would provide a natural holding area for any mutineers that were captured, especially as the Indian prisons were full to bursting capacity.

 Indeed, the archipelego's principal role for the next century was basically as a convenient penal colony for so-called "hard-core elements".
 This role was confirmed with the construction of the huge cellular jail in 1896 which had 698 cells specifically designed to maximise isolation of its inmates.

-The prisons were not reopened when they islands were reconquered in 1945.
+The prisons were not reopened when the islands were reconquered in 1945.
 Two years later India achieved its independence.

 flag